city

 Limestone balustrades

-A balustrade is one of traditional stone architectural features usually found on balconies, staircases, and raised terraces.
+A balustrade is one of the traditional stone architectural features usually found on balconies, staircases, and raised terraces.
 Balustrades typically consist of a row of solid columns, called balusters, joined together by a top railing to give a defined geometry.

 A balustrade serves as a basic support frame on balconies, staircases, and raised terraces and can also be used for partitioning different compartments of a space.
 Additionally, it can be designed to offer artistic appeal and complement the beauty of a home.